Have you been a fan of The Great British Bake Off (or as it is known in North America - The Great British Baking Show)?

 2 sheets puff pastry thawed

 Whisk together.
+(However - I have found there is too much of this sugar mixture - you can cut back to 1/2 cup sugar, keeping other ingredients the same.)
 This is going to be used for both "filling" and to sprinkle on your work surface.

-Sprinkle 1/4 cup on the work surface and lay one sheet on top.
-Sprinkle that sheet with 2 TB of the mixture.
+Sprinkle about 1/3 cup on the work surface and lay one sheet of puff pastry on top.
+Sprinkle that sheet with 2 TB of the sugar mixture.
 Lay the second pastry sheet on top, and sprinkle with the remainder of the mixture.

 Gently roll the puff pastry sheets into a rectangle - about 11 x 15".
 The brand I buy usually comes in sheets measuring about 10 x 10, so gently rolling in one direction gets you to 11 x 15".